Oregand/oregand.github.io/_posts/2025-04-24-building-an-ai-coach-based-on-my-mentor.md

 This AI coach has transformed my written communication.
 I've received feedback that my messages are more actionable and clear.
 Discussions I lead tend to reach conclusions faster, and there's less back-and-forth needed to clarify expectations.

 What I find particularly valuable is how this tool has trained me over time.
 I'm starting to internalize these communication patterns, and I now often catch myself instinctively structuring messages in a more effective way, even before using the AI assistant.

-### Example Transformation

-Here's a real example of how the AI coach transformed one of my messages:

-> **Original Message**:
-> Hey team, just checking in on the status of the project.
-Can someone provide an update?
->
-> **Transformed Message**:
-> Hi team, I wanted to touch base regarding the project status. @John, could you please share the latest updates?
-If there are any blockers, let's discuss how we can resolve them promptly.
-Thanks!